NZ egalitarianism ditched, poverty entrenched and mega wealth thrives

 • There are fewer skilled manufacturing jobs and greater numbers of low paid jobs in hospitality, care work, retail and horticulture.
 There is less job security as many jobs are seasonal or contracted.

-• 2.3% of all jobs is in the public service.
+• Only 2.3% of all jobs is in the public service and even this is now considered too much.

 • Only 10% of private sector wage and salary earners are unionised.